-In its simplest form, a 3PL (Third Party Logistics) firm coordinates and manages functions for a smooth transfer of output and production.
-These firms are a valuable asset to the companies that utilize them as they add value and expertise to the supply chain.
+A 3PL can be a valuable asset to the companies that utilize them as they add value and expertise to the supply chain.
 They take the hassle out of logistics through the optimization of supply chains and on-time deliveries at a lower cost to the companies.
 Using 3PL logistics companies offers many benefits to businesses and companies.

-- Reduce costs: Logistics firms offer lower transportation rates and can help reduce return goods cost and lost sales.
-3PLs have buying power due to the volume of freight they deal and usually offer reduced rates from the carriers.
+Logistics firms offer lower transportation rates and can help reduce return goods cost and lost sales.
+3PL logistics companies have buying power due to the volume of freight they deal with and usually offer reduced rates from the carriers.
 In the long run, it will allow you to save costs and reduce inefficient spending.

 When companies choose to work with a 3PL provider, they fully reap these benefits as the 3PL truly becomes an extension of their team.